 We have an opening for a postdoc:

 We are looking to recruit a postdoctoral researcher to investigate the roles of noncoding RNAs as well as novel mRNA splice variants in modulating brain pathophysiology in ischemic stroke.
 We primarily use rodent models and mammalian cell culture, and a wide array of techniques such as deep sequencing, real-time PCR, reporter assays, immunoblotting, IHC/ICC, RIP, ChIP, FISH, gene knockdown, and bioinformatics.

-Salary is commensurate with experience as per NIH guidelines and competitive benefits are provided, including healthcare insurance, retirement plan (with employer match), paid time off, and more.
+Salary is commensurate with experience as per NIH guidelines and competitive benefits are provided, including healthcare insurance, paid time off, and more.

 Education and Training:

 A Ph.D. in neuroscience, molecular biology, biochemistry, cell biology or a related field is required.

-Please email a CV, a brief statement of why you are interested in joining the lab (can be included as a paragraph in the email), and contact information for three references to Dr. Ashutosh Dharap, ashutosh.dharap at hmhn.org
+Please email a CV, a brief statement of interest (can be included as a paragraph in the email), and contact information for three references to Dr. Ashutosh Dharap, ashutosh.dharap at hmhn.org